turingsecure/cvss.js/README.md

   </a>
 </p>

-> A tiny library to work with cvss vectors
+> A tiny library to work with CVSS vectors in JavaScript

 ## Installation